c64lib/gradle-retro-assembler-plugin/README.md

 You can of course adjust all values inside `retroProject` to your needs.

+As you can see you don't have to download Retro Assembler Plugin, it will be automatically downloaded and used once `gradle` command is run.
+The plugin is published into Plugins portal: https://plugins.gradle.org/plugin/com.github.c64lib.retro-assembler and can be used as any other Gradle plugin.

 ### Customizing your build
 The following properties can be customized:
 * `dialect` - selects Assembler dialect and determines Assembler to be used (possible values: `KickAssembler`)